hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

    --with-cuda-home=DIR

 When configured with ``--with-cuda`` or ``--with-device-openmp``, the memory allocated on the GPUs, by default, is the GPU device memory, which is not accessible from the CPUs.
-Hypre's structured solvers can work fine with device memory, whereas only selected unstructured solvers can run with device memory.
-See Chapter :ref:`ch-boomeramg-gpu` for details.
+Hypre's structured solvers can run with device memory, whereas only selected unstructured solvers can run with device memory.
+See :ref:`ch-boomeramg-gpu` for details.
-In general, BoomerAMG and the SStruct require  unified (CUDA managed) memory.
-So to use the options that do not have GPU-support, the following option should be added
+Some solver options for BoomerAMG require unified (CUDA managed) memory.
+To use these options add the following configure option:

 .. code-block:: none